Your bounce rate can be such a scary number, right?

 I would expect your new visitors to have a higher rate.

-So, to get more value out of this segment, you can view the acquisition source as a secondary dimension.
+To get more value out of this segment, you can view the acquisition source as a secondary dimension.

 Just click on the “Secondary Dimension” drop-down list at the top of the table and select “Source” from the list that appears below.